 - Retail-only districts are most active on weekends, whereas office-only districts are active mornings and evenings.
 Mixing the two creates a district that is vital and busy every day, all week long. - Residential uses would add more evening and weekend activity to the hamlet business center.
-More importantly, housing units in hamlet business centers would tend to be smaller than single-family homes, providing much-needed housing diversity and greater affordability to Yorktown's housing supply (see Chapter 5.)
-Second-floor apartments over retail uses should be permitted where appropriate. - "Main Street" or "Village Center" development would have a mix of housing units, offices, and shops, all in a pedestrian-oriented setting.
-Such sites should generally have the following characteristics: - Sidewalk connections throughout and connecting to surrounding areas. - A Main Street or village green accessible to the general public. - Parks and abundant landscaping. - Requirement that a portion of housing units be set aside for seniors. - High-quality architectural design, effective traffic and parking schemes, wetland and slope protection, buffering (where appropriate), etc. - Coordinated signage.
+More importantly, housing units in hamlet business centers would tend to be smaller than single-family homes, providing much-needed housing diversity to Yorktown's housing supply (see Chapter 5.) - For attached housing (i.e., duplexes, townhouses) and small-lot single-family homes that may involve an increase in density, the Town should require purchase of units through the Density Reduction Program (DRP; see Chapter 5.)
+Under this program, allowable housing development is increased on "receiving sites" only if it has been doubly decreased on "sending sites". - However, second-floor apartments over retail uses should be permitted without DRP purchase (see Chapter 5.)
+Development of mixed-use projects, where two uses co-exist in the same building, tends to be more costly than single-use development.
+Imposing the cost of the DRP purchase would be an additional disincentive. - "Main Street" or "Village Center" development would have a mix of housing units, offices, and shops, all in a pedestrian-oriented setting.
+Such sites should generally have the following characteristics: - Sidewalk connections throughout and connecting to surrounding areas. - A Main Street or village green accessible to the general public.

+- Parks and abundant landscaping. - Purchase of Density Reduction Program (DRP) units in conjunction with freestanding housing (see Chapter 5.) - Requirement that a portion of housing units be set aside for seniors. - High-quality architectural design, effective traffic and parking schemes, wetland and slope protection, buffering (where appropriate), etc. - Coordinated signage.